cryptomorpheus22-boop/botswana-flavors-restaurant/README.md

 ## Deployment

-### Netlify
+### cPanel / Shared Hosting
 1. Push to GitHub
-2. Connect repository to Netlify
+2. Git Pull changes on cPanel or upload via File Manager
-3. Deploy automatically (no build step required)
+3. Ensure .htaccess is configured for routing

 ## WhatsApp Configuration